GabeScott/standard-works-vault/General Conference/2005 April - Opening Remarks.md

 To each of you, wherever you may be, I express the feelings of my heart and thank you for your great and dedicated service.
 What wonderful people you are.

-The majesty and the wonder of the gospel of Jesus Christ restored through the Prophet Joseph Smith shines today with resplendent luster.
+The majesty and the wonder of the gospel of Jesus Christ restored through the Prophet Joseph Smith shine today with resplendent luster.

 As we stand on the summit of these years and look back, we must never feel arrogant or proud, but we can feel humbly grateful for what has been accomplished in a variety of undertakings.

 For instance, the Church has grown across the world until our membership outside of North America exceeds that in North America.
 We have become a great international family scattered through 160 nations.

-In these past 10 years more than 500 new stakes have been created and more than 4,000 new wards and branches.
+In these past 10 years, more than 500 new stakes have been created and more than 4,000 new wards and branches.
 Three million new members have been added.

 The enrollment in our education system has doubled, increasing by approximately 200,000.
 For the most part, our youth are stronger and more faithful.

 The Perpetual Education Fund has been created.
 We started with nothing but hope and faith.
 Today nearly 18,000 young people are being assisted.
 They live in 27 different nations.
 They are being trained and are moving out of the slough of poverty in which they and their forebears have lived for generations.
 Their skills are being refined and their earnings multiplied.

 We have greatly increased the number of temples.
-In 1995, there were 47.
-Today, there are 119, with three more to be dedicated this year.
+In 1995 there were 47.
+Today there are 119, with three more to be dedicated this year.

 The Book of Mormon was had in 87 languages in 1995.
-Today, it is available in 106 languages.
+Today it is available in 106 languages.

 Fifty-one million copies of the Book of Mormon have been distributed during these past 10 years.